 Next, hot glue the ribbon around the top of one grapevine wreath and around the bottom of another grapevine wreath to form a loop.

-Repeat step two so that you end up with three grapevine wreaths attached together with two pieces of ribbon.
+Repeat this process so that you end up with three grapevine wreaths attached together with two pieces of ribbon.

 Finally, add some feather accents around the sunflower blossoms, if you like!
 I purchased these cute spotted feathers at Michaels last year and used them on this Thanksgiving Embroidery Hoop Wreath, too!
 There are so many in the package that you can use them for lots of projects!